Red Wings vs. Bruins Player Props Betting Odds

-Bookmakers have set player props for David Pastrnak, Dylan Larkin and others when the Boston Bruins host the Detroit Red Wings at TD Garden on Saturday at 7:00 PM ET.
+Dylan Larkin and David Pastrnak are two of the players with prop bets available when the Detroit Red Wings and the Boston Bruins play at Little Caesars Arena on Saturday (opening faceoff at 7:00 PM ET).

 Place your bets on any NHL matchup at BetMGM, and sign up with our link for a first-time deposit bonus!